alexdum/suhi_lst_as/sections/about.md

 The SUHI daily values are computed for each city using the methodology proposed by [Cheval et al. (2022)](https://www.sciencedirect.com/science/article/pii/S2212095521002868).

-SUHI is computed as the difference between the LST values of the urban and, respectively, rural areas, as follows: $$SUHI = LST_U - LST_R$$
+The Surface Urban Heat Island (SUHI) is computed as the difference between the LST values of the urban and, respectively, rural areas, as follows: $$SUHI = LST_U - LST_R$$

 -   $LST_U$: urban pixels within the administrative perimeter of an urban area; urban pixels refer to artificial surfaces and associated areas;
 -   $LST_R$ non-urban pixels from the buffer extended up to 1/2 \* average distance between the city centroid and nodes of the urban administrative perimeter (see figure below); non-urban pixels refer to any land cover category except for urban and water, and they define the rural area used for comparison with the urban pixels.